ushaan01/DemoQA-Automation-Testing/README.md

 This is a Python Selenium automation project for DemoQA that demonstrates:

-Browser automation with Selenium
+1) Browser automation with Selenium

-Test organization using PyTest
+2) Test organization using PyTest

-Page Object Model (POM) structure
+3) Page Object Model (POM) structure

-Data-driven testing using Excel files
+4) Data-driven testing using Excel files

-The project automates the following DemoQA sections:
+Automated sections:

 Elements → Text Box